Canadian jazz: Early history

 The first jazz concert in Canada was by the touring Creole Orchestra and Ragtime Band, led by Bill Johnson and featuring cornetist Freddie Keppard at the Pantages Playhouse Theatre in Winnipeg, Manitoba on September 21, 1914.
-This performance was the first jazz performance outside the United States and the beginning of jazz as an international movement.
+A few days later the band performed at Edmonton.
+The Winnipeg concert was the first jazz performance outside the United States and the beginning of jazz as an international movement.

 Since then, given its proximity to the United States, Canada quickly became the first country beyond the USA to have its own jazz scene, with artists popping up in cities across the country, notably in Montreal, Quebec in the 1910s.
 In part this was due to U.S. black jazz musicians finding escape in Canada from the racism rampant in the U.S.

-Canadian groups soon sprung up, among them the Clar-Ra Ladies Jazz Orchestra.
-The Jazz Baby Vaudeville (AKA the Original Winnipeg Jazz Babies) was composed of Winnipeg teens, each playing two or more instruments.
-These bands performed in dance clubs across the Prairies in 1920s.
-In 1926 pianist Shirley Oliver, with a background playing "hot-dance" tunes, opened a jazz music studio in Edmonton.
 In Vancouver George Paris organized a jazz band for the Patricia Hotel in 1917.
 He is regarded by some as Canada's first true jazz musician.
 Others give that status to pianist Harry Thomas who recorded improvisational-accented ragtime music in 1916.
+Other groups soon sprung up, among them the Clar-Ra Ladies Jazz Orchestra.
+The Jazz Baby Vaudeville (AKA the Original Winnipeg Jazz Babies) was composed of Winnipeg teens, each playing two or more instruments.
+These bands performed in dance clubs across the Prairies in the 1920s.
+In 1926 pianist Shirley Oliver, with a background playing "hot-dance" tunes, opened a jazz music studio in Edmonton.